Thematic relation: Conflicting terminologies

-are purely semantic descriptions of the way in which the entities described by the noun phrase are functioning with respect to the meaning of the action described by the verb.
+Thematic relations are purely semantic descriptions of the way in which the entities described by the noun phrase are functioning with respect to the meaning of the action described by the verb.
 A noun may bear more than one thematic relation.
 Almost every noun phrase bears at least one thematic relation (the exception are expletives).
 Thematic relations on a noun are identical in sentences that are paraphrases of one another.